thejeffreyli/CHEM531/README.md

 # CHEM531

-CHEM 531 Introduction to Molecular Quantum Mechanics
+Code from CHEM 531 Introduction to Molecular Quantum Mechanics taught by Dr. Joel Bowman at Emory University.